The Octopus: A Story of California: Origins

-Plot summary
+One of the main characters in the novel is an unscrupulous railroad magnate named Shelgrim, modeled upon Collis Huntington, president of the powerful Union Pacific Railroad.
+The late Professor Donald Pizer remarked on Norris's portrayal of Huntington: "My own reading of the conclusion of The Octopus is that Norris was responsive to the personal power and philanthropy of Huntington but that he also recognized the sophistry of Huntington’s defense of railroad practices on the basis that they were inseparable from natural processes, a view that later came to be called Social Darwinism."

+Synopsis

 The Octopus depicts the conflict between wheat farmers in the southern San Joaquin Valley and the fictional Pacific and Southwestern railroad (P&SW).
 The main nearby town is the fictional Bonneville.

+The railroad attempts to take possession of the land the farmers have been improving for many years, forcing them to defend themselves.
+The wheat farmers are represented by Magnus Derrick, the reluctant leader of the ad hoc farmers' League designed to fight for the retention of their land and low-cost freight rates.
+S. Behrman serves as the local representative of P&SW.
+Presley, a young guest of the Derricks, writes 'The Toilers,' a wildly popular poem.

 The league persuades Derrick to participate in secretly bribing state legislators and installing Derrick's lawyer son, Lyman, on the railroad board.
-All goes for nought, however, as the railroads have secretly agreed to support Lyman's bid for governor.
+However, all goes for naught, as the railroads have secretly agreed to support Lyman's bid for governor.
 Lyman, violating his promise to the league, declines to reduce tariffs for Tulare County wheat.

 Dyke, a railroad engineer, dotes on his daughter, Sidney, and his mother.
 Dyke is fired for refusing to take a pay cut.
-He decides to raise hops, but is ruined when the railroad raises the tariff for shipping them.
-After robbing a train, he eludes capture, but is eventually caught.
+He decides to raise hops but is ruined when the railroad raises the tariff for shipping them.
+After robbing a train, he eludes capture but is eventually caught.

-When the community comes together to drive jack rabbits from Osterman's ranch, Behrman, Delaney and Christian—agents of the railroad—assisted by U.S. marshals, seize Annixter's ranch.
+When the community comes together to drive jackrabbits from Osterman's ranch, Behrman, Delaney, and Christian—railroad agents—assisted by U.S. marshals, seize Annixter's ranch.
 Members of the league ride off to thwart the seizure of Derrick's ranch.
 In the gunfight that ensues, Osterman, Broderson, Harran Derrick (Magnus' son), Hooven, and Annixter are all instantly killed or mortally wounded.
 Shortly afterward, Annixter's young widow, Hilma, suffers a miscarriage.
-Presley, the poet, throws a bomb made by the Communist bar-owner Caraher into Behrman's home, but Behrman escapes unscathed.
+Presley, the poet, throws a bomb made by the Anarchist bar owner Caraher into Behrman's home, but Behrman escapes unscathed.